skyfielders/python-skyfield/skyfield/documentation/positions.rst

     apparent = astrometric.apparent()
     d = apparent.distance()

-This is a common Python pattern — by assigning names to intermediate values, the programmer can pivot between succinct code that fits on a single line and more verbose code that names each intermediate value, without changing the code’s result.
+This is a common Python pattern.
+By assigning names to intermediate values, the programmer
+— without changing the code’s result — can pivot between succinct code that fits on a single line and more verbose code that names each intermediate value.

 Now that we’ve given them names, we can discuss the three positions:

 * A :class:`Barycentric` position
+  measures from the Solar System’s center of mass.
+  This places its |xyz| vector
-  measures from the Solar System’s center of mass, so its |xyz| is in the Barycentric Celestial Reference System (BCRS) — a frame of reference that’s inertial enough to support the :meth:`~Barycentric.observe()` method.
+  in the Barycentric Celestial Reference System (BCRS) — a frame of reference that’s inertial enough to support the :meth:`~Barycentric.observe()` method.